tgc-bot/FourAcesContracts/Staff.md

     6. If a Member is employed across multiple Divisions, they MAY only be guaranteed just one 25 chip.
 Additionally, a Member SHALL NOT receive any more than 500 chips, in total, from their wages.

+6.  **Wages are to be given by Alex Chester.** They are to be provided on the first day of play after the previous week has ended (weeks end on Sundays, so wages must be given on Monday, unless there is no games played on that day, in which they are provided on the following day whereinwhich games were played.)
+If a Member is not present upon wages being given, then it is that Member’s responsibility to prompt for their wage to be paid.

+    7. Failure to provide the wages on the first available day (for any reason other than no games being played, or the person being absent from the Casino) shall mean that a chip citation is issued to Alex Chester, for a value of 50 chips, or half of the wage itself – whichever is higher.

 ## Modification of this Contract